 Alcohol is getting more and more expensive every day due to increasing government taxes.
 A can of beer (half a liter or A pint) is 1,2 USD in Turkey.

 When I first wrote this article, you could buy only 246 cans of beer with a standard worker’s monthly wage in 2020.
-Today, 2021 December, you can buy 201 cans of beer with a standard worker’s monthly wage.
+Today, July 2023, the situation continues to be similar.

 Alcohol prices are also putting pressure on Turkish consumption of alcohol, yet it is still consumed by many.

-History Turks and Their History of Alcohol Consumption
+10. History of Turks and Their History of Alcohol Consumption

 Turkish culture is influenced by many cultures.
 In fact, Turkey is a melting pot of different European and Asian cultures.
 However, ancient Turkic culture’s influence is still deeper than the other cultural influences.